 Province.
 The Jade Spring Temple at the foot of the mountain designed by

 contains a statue of him."
-Chen Xi-yi taught the form to Zhao Kuang-yin who later
+Chen Xi-yi taught the form to Zhao Kuang-yin who

-Taiji Ruler among members of the imperial family.
+the Taiji Ruler among members of the imperial family.
 Zhao Zhong-dao

 (1844-1962) was a master of the Taiji Ruler, and "in 1954, founded in Beijing "The

 of the Taiji Ruler Health Society," the first school to publicly teach the

 Society was like a university teaching hospital."
 Notes by Kenneth S.

 The Way of Qigong, p.
 210.

 "Grandmaster Feng Zhi Qiang (1928- ), founder of the Hun Yuan system, is one of China’s foremost martial arts masters.
 He is able to demonstrate the internal power of Tai Chi to

 a high level, both in self defense and in healing.
 Grandmaster Feng had the unique opportunity to learn from two of the most well known and respected teachers of their

 time, Hu Yao Zhen (1879-1973) and Chen Fa Ke (1887-1957).
 Hu Yao Zhen was a famous traditional Chinese medical practitioner and an expert in Xin Yi Chuan (Heart